 Please wait while you are redirected.

 DESCRIPTIONAlzheimer's disease (AD) is commonly associated with a family history; 40% of patients with AD have at least one other afflicted first-degree relative.
-At present, the following 4 genes have been associated with Alzheimer's disease (AD), while mutations in chromosomes 1, 14, and 21 have been associated with early onset familial AD.
+Numerous genes have been associated with late-onset Alzheimer's disease (AD), while mutations in chromosomes 1, 14, and 21 have been associated with early onset familial AD.

 Susceptibility Polymorphism at the Apolipoprotein E Gene

-The APOE lipoprotein is a carrier of cholesterol and is produced in the liver and brain glial cells.
+The APOE lipoprotein is a carrier of cholesterol produced in the liver and brain glial cells.
 The APOE gene has 3 alleles—epsilon 2, 3, and 4—with the epsilon 3 allele being the most common.
 Every person carries two APOE alleles.
 The presence of at least 1 epsilon 4 allele is associated with an increased risk of AD in the range of 1.2- to 3-fold, depending on the ethnic group.
 For those homozygous for epsilon 4 (about 2% of the population), the risk of AD is higher than for those heterozygous for epsilon 4.
 The mean age of onset of AD is about 68 years for epsilon 4 homozygotes, about 77 years for heterozygotes, and about 85 years for those with no epsilon 4 alleles.
 About half of patients with sporadic AD carry an epsilon 4 allele.
 However, not all patients with the allele develop AD.
 It should be noted that the epsilon 4 allele represents a risk factor for AD rather than a disease-causing mutation.
 In the absence of APOE testing, first-degree relatives of an individual with sporadic or familial AD are estimated to have a 2- to 4-fold greater risk of developing AD than the general population.
 There is evidence of possible interactions between epsilon 4 alleles, other risk factors for AD (eg, risk factors for cerebrovascular disease such as smoking, hypertension, hypercholesterolemia, diabetes), and a higher risk of developing AD.
 However, it is not clear that all risk factors have been taken into account in such studies, including the presence of polymorphisms in other genes that may increase the risk of AD.

 Susceptibility Testing at the Triggering Receptor Expressed on Myeloid Cells 2 (TREM2) Gene